15 Signs That Scream ‘Daddy Issues’ in Women

 Do you question the legitimacy of authority figures?
 Or find it difficult to trust people in power, such as teachers, managers, and even parents?

-While these traits may not necessarily indicate direct signs you have daddy issues, however, some experts suggest that certain patterns of behavior or emotions can stem from unresolved father-related conflicts or traumas.
+While these traits may not necessarily indicate direct signs, however, some experts suggest that certain patterns of behavior or emotions can stem from unresolved father-related conflicts or traumas.

 For instance, if you grew up with an absent, neglectful, abusive, or overly demanding father, you may have developed a deep-seated resentment or mistrust towards men in authority.